Masculinity: Gay and lesbian people

-Gay men are considered by some to "deviate from the masculine norm" and are benevolently stereotyped as "gentle and refined", even by other gay men.
+Gay men are considered by some to be "effeminate and deviate from the masculine norm" and are sometimes benevolently stereotyped as "gentle and refined", even by other gay men.
 According to gay human-rights campaigner Peter Tatchell:

 Contrary to the well-intentioned claim that gays are "just the same" as straights, there is a difference.
 What is more, the distinctive style of gay masculinity is of great social benefit.
 Wouldn't life be dull without the flair and imagination of queer fashion designers and interior decorators?
 How could the NHS cope with no gay nurses, or the education system with no gay teachers?
 Society should thank its lucky stars that not all men turn out straight, macho and insensitive.
 The different hetero and homo modes of maleness are not, of course, biologically fixed.

 Psychologist Joseph Pleck argues that a hierarchy of masculinity exists largely as a dichotomy of homosexual and heterosexual males: "Our society uses the male heterosexual-homosexual dichotomy as a central symbol for all the rankings of masculinity, for the division on any grounds between males who are "real men" and have power, and males who are not".
 Michael Kimmel adds that the trope "You're so gay" indicates a lack of masculinity, rather than homosexual orientation.
 According to Pleck, to avoid male oppression of women, themselves and other men, patriarchal structures, institutions and discourse must be eliminated from Western society.

 In the documentary The Butch Factor, gay men (one of them transgender) were asked about their views of masculinity.
 Masculine traits were generally seen as an advantage in and out of the closet, allowing "butch" gay men to conceal their sexual orientation longer while engaged in masculine activities such as sports.
-Effeminacy is inaccurately associated with homosexuality, and some gay men doubted their sexual orientation; they did not see themselves as effeminate, and felt little connection to gay culture.
-Some effeminate gay men in The Butch Factor felt uncomfortable about their femininity (despite being comfortable with their sexuality), and feminine gay men may be derided by stereotypically-masculine gays.
+Some did not see themselves as effeminate, and felt little connection to gay culture.
+Some effeminate gay men in The Butch Factor felt uncomfortable about their femininity (despite being comfortable with their sexuality), and feminine gay men may be derided by stereotypically masculine gays.

 Feminine-looking men tended to come out earlier after being labeled gay by their peers.
 More likely to face bullying and harassment throughout their lives, they are taunted by derogatory words (such as "sissy") implying feminine qualities.
 Effeminate, "campy" gay men sometimes use what John R. Ballew called "camp humor", such as referring to one another by female pronouns (according to Ballew, "a funny way of defusing hate directed toward us [gay men]"); however, such humor "can cause us [gay men] to become confused in relation to how we feel about being men".
 He further stated: